anthony0br/RocketSys/README.md

 ###### Note: RocketSys III is currently under development and is not yet released

 ## What's RocketSys?
 RocketSys is a simple object-orientated API for launching rockets in Roblox featuring real world physics equations.
 Don't worry if you're not a coder though - we've provided many examples and rocket presets in the repository.
-You can find tutorials and documentation on [our website](https://sublivion.github.io/RocketSys/).
-Sublivion - who founded the project at the beginning of 2019 - codes the API and other developers are working on presets and example scripts.
+You can find tutorials and documentation on [our website](https://sublivion.github.io/RocketSys/). @Sublivion - who founded the project at the beginning of 2019 - codes the API and other developers are working on presets and example scripts.

 ## Aims
 - The original Rocket System aims: allow everyone to simulate realistic rocket and missile launches in Roblox games